Russ Harvey Consulting - Computer and Internet Services

 Purchasing a New Computer

-Windows 11 is about the only option for you if you have critical hardware or software that only runs on Windows.
-Alternatives may be available to you if you are more flexible or are willing to invest in new hardware and software.
+Windows 11 is about the only option for you if you want to stay with Windows or if you have critical hardware or software that only runs on Windows.

 • You can't lose with AMD or Intel: For mainstream users, so long as you're considering current-generation parts (AMD Ryzen 3000 or Intel 9th Generation Core), this debate is basically a wash….